Having a blood pressure test is often a routine part of a medical appointment. The test may be performed by a nurse or technician.

 Once a pulse from an artery is found and the stethoscope is positioned above the elbow, so the nurse or technician will hear the blood flow, he or she will begin inflating the cuff with a small hand pump.
 The nurse or technician will inflate the cuff to momentarily stop the blood flow through the artery in your arm.

 Then the nurse or technician will open a valve on the hand pump to slowly release the air in the cuff.
 He or she will continue to listen to your pulse with a stethoscope to record your systolic and diastolic blood pressure.
-Systolic pressure — the top number of your blood pressure reading — is the pressure of the blood flow when your heart muscle contracts.
+Systolic pressure — the top number of your blood pressure reading — is the pressure of the blood flow when your heart muscle contracts, pumping blood.
 Diastolic pressure — the bottom number of your blood pressure reading — is the pressure measured between heartbeats.
 Blood pressure is measured in millimeters of mercury, which is abbreviated mm Hg.

 After the procedure